A headache is not unusual immediately following a blow to the head.

 Mild: A mild headache

-may return when the medication wears off.
+may return when the medicine wears off.

 Moderate: A moderate headache improves with home treatment,

-medication, or rest, but it never completely goes away.
+medicine, or rest, but it never completely goes away.
 You are always aware

 that your headache is present.